-Herpes is one of the most common infections in humans globally.
-Once a person has herpes, they develop antibodies.
-Herpes antibody tests can allow doctors to see if a person has antibodies in their system.
+Once a person has a herpes infection, they develop antibodies.
+Herpes antibody tests can allow doctors to see if an individual has antibodies in their system.

 A person can have an antibody test to find out if they have HSV.
 A healthcare professional can take a swab of an active lesion or perform a blood test to find out if a person has ever had herpes.